MakeICT/badge-printer/README.md

 ```sh
 $ python3 badge-printer
 ```
+### Quick Print

+Quick Print is an easy way to expedite the printing process for batches of nametags.
+1. First, select a template and enter details as you normally would.
+2. Next, make sure the correct printer is selected in the Quick Print selector.
+3. Lastly, hit the print button in the Quick Print section.

+For even faster processing, pressing the "ENTER" key while in any template field will send the file to the selected printer.
+After Quick Print is triggered, focus is moved to the first template field to prepare you for the next entry.

 ### Templates
 Templates must be SVG, and it's only been tested with Inkscape SVG's.
 The following embedded image fields are supported: